mathpn/mathpn.github.io/src/content/blog/battleship-heuristics.md

     return prob3
 ```

-This seems like a reasonable solution, but it also exacerbates another problem: while the _probability_mixed_ function is below the 3 misses threshold, it can hit _another_ ship, unrelated to the previous hits, specially when the mixed matrix is used.
-This creates a weird situation: the computer may not leave the _attack_ mode for very long periods of time, making the _hit_ variable absurdly long.
+This seems like a reasonable heuristic that allows finding touching ships while avoiding extra misses.
+However, it also exacerbates another problem: while the `probability_mixed` function is below the 3 misses threshold, it can hit _another_ ship, unrelated to the previous hits, specially when we use the mixed matrix.
+This creates a weird situation: the computer may not leave the _attack_ mode for a very long time, making the `hit` variable absurdly long.
 So, you may have guessed it, we are going to create yet another heuristic.
-It seems reasonable that the most recent hits should have a larger weight when estimating the matrix.
-However, this cannot be too heavy, or a shift in direction of guesses would become highly unlikely - jeopardizing the algorithm's performance.
+It seems reasonable that the most recent hits should have a bigger weight when estimating the matrix.
+However, this cannot be overdone, or a shift in direction of guesses would become highly unlikely -- jeopardizing the algorithm's performance.
 So, an additional term which came to my mind is the euclidean distance of one hit to the next one.
 As the distance increases, there's a much higher probability that we're not hitting one single ship, but rather two or more.
-Thus, joining these two ideas - with _yet another_ arbitrary value of 1.5 relative importance to the distance compared to the index (newer _versus_ older hits), a new empirical version of the _probability_attack_ function arises:
+Thus, joining these two ideas — with _yet another_ arbitrary value of 1.5 relative importance to the distance compared to the index (newer _versus_ older hits), a new empirical version of the `probability_attack` function arises:

 ```python
 def probability_attack(board, hit, ships, size):